 - Contraceptive injections

-Is the absence of menstruation after returning from childbirth normal?
+Is the absence of periods after returning from childbirth normal?

-After the first real period after delivery, the menstrual cycle gradually resets.
+After the first real periods after childbirth, the menstrual cycle gradually returns to normal.

-As we saw earlier, menstruation can be irregular at first, and it takes several cycles to settle down.
+As we saw earlier, menstruation can be irregular at first, and it takes several cycles for it to stabilize.

-However, it should be noted that theabsence of monthly blood flow, also calledamenorrhea, can be a symptom of several menstrual disorders or a new pregnancy!
+However, it should be noted that theabsence of monthly blood flow, also known asamenorrhea, can be the symptom of several periods disorders or a new pregnancy!

 The absence of discharge is normal in the following situations: